zeexia/great-c-plusplus/README.md

   ```

-  * Open the other file CMakeLists.txt and write or copy&paste the following:
+  * Open the other empty file CMakeLists.txt and write or copy&paste the following plain text:
   ```
   cmake_minimum_required(VERSION 2.6)
   project(helloWorld)